Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: Computational Study

 \paragraph{Performance Metrics}

-The performance metrics in this study are designed to compare the \textit{total trailer cost} and the \textit{consistency} of the solutions generated by the optimization proxies against the total trailer cost from Model \eqref{CreateLoadsModel} and then the consistency of solution from Model \eqref{Stage2Model} of the GDO approach.
-Given an instance $\mathbf{p}$ with optimal trailer decision $\mathbf{y}^*$ and a feasible trailer decision $\hat{\mathbf{y}}$, the optimality gap is defined as
+The performance metrics in this study are designed to compare the \textit{total trailer capacity} of the solutions generated by the optimization proxies and the OLPP Model, and the \textit{consistency} of the solutions generated by the optimization proxies and the LOLPP model.
+Given an instance $\mathbf{p}$ with optimal trailer decisions $\mathbf{y}^*$ and a feasible trailer decision $\Bar{\mathbf{y}}$, the optimality gap is defined as

-where $Z^*$ is the optimal trailer cost of Model \eqref{CreateLoadsModel}, and $\hat{Z}$ is the trailer cost computed from $\hat{\mathbf{y}}$.
-Recall that the total trailer cost does not increase in Model \eqref{Stage2Model} of the GDO approach due to constraint \eqref{stage1_obj}.
-If Model \eqref{CreateLoadsModel} cannot be solved to optimality in 30 minutes, then the best lower bound obtained from the solver run is used to compute the optimality gap instead of $Z^*$.
+where $Z^*$ is the optimal trailer capacity of OLPP (Model \eqref{CreateLoadsModel}), and $\Bar{Z}$ is the trailer capacity computed from ${\mathbf{\Bar{y}}}$.
+If the OLPP model cannot be solved to optimality in 30 minutes, then the best lower bound obtained from the solver run is used to compute the optimality gap instead of $Z^*$.

-This paper proposes two metrics to quantify the consistency.
-The first one is a normalized distance ($\Delta$) between the optimized load plan and the load plan $\Tilde{\mathbf{y}}$, using shifted geometric means as given by
+This paper proposes two metrics to quantify the consistency of a solution.
+The first metric ($\Delta$)

-From a planner perspective, this metric captures the deviation of the optimized load plan with respect to the reference load plan.
-As mentioned in Section \ref{sec: sym_breaking_data_gen}, load plans that are as close as possible to the reference plan are highly desirable.
+where $\Delta$ is the normalized distance between the trailer decisions in the optimized (load) plan and the trailer decisions in the reference (load) plan $\mathbf{y}^{\text{ref}}$.
+It aggregates the distances using a shifted geometric mean in order to reduce the influence of extreme values or outliers.
+From a planner's perspective, this metric captures the deviation of the trailer decisions in the optimized plan with respect to the trailer decisions in the reference plan.
+Load plans that require smaller total trailer capacity and are as close as possible to the reference plan are highly desirable as they reduce the planner's effort to evaluate and approve the plans.